-Stick appeared in Muskrat Flyer (1974), The Everyman Flyer (1974-75), Realm #6, 7 and 8 (1975-2016), Scrabbits Reno Comics (1976), Scrabbis Treno (1977), Everyman Comics (1977), Platinum Toad (1978), Hobo Stories (1979), Stick City (1983) and other fine Everyman Studios publications.
+Stick appeared in Muskrat Flyer (1974), The Everyman Flyer (1974-75), Realm #6, 7 and 8 (1975-2016), Scrabbits Reno Comics (1976), Scrabbis Treno (1977), Everyman Comics (1977), Platinum Toad (1978), Hobo Stories (1979), Stick City (1983), Arnsrarngen Comix #0 (1991), Nutso Toons #2 (2016) and other wild and wooly Everyman Studios publications.

-In 1981, Romero and Everyman Studios formed a joint venture (hee hee!) called Oxo Films™.
-The only film Oxo ever released was "King's Elevator" (1982), a 5-minute animated music video for the band Once, AKA Gibraltar.
-But the Oxo crew had big dreams, and their biggest was a proposed short, "Leafy Wanders in Space," which was set to showcase the characters Leafy Wanders, Platinum Toad, Artie Stick and Old Kirk.
+In 1981 Romero, William Kirk Kennedy (1953-2010) and Everyman Studios formed a joint venture called Oxo Films.
+The only film Oxo ever completed was "King's Elevator" (1982), a 5-minute animated rock video for the band Once, AKA Gibraltar.
+But the Oxo crew had big plans, and their biggest was a proposed short, "Leafy Wanders in Space," which was intended to showcase Kennedy's character Leafy Wanders, Darrel Anderson's Platinum Toad and Romero's Artie Stick.

 To be clear, Romero doesn't suspect Matt Groening of trying to copy his character; in fact, there are many obvious differences between Bart Simpson and Artie Stick.
 Cartooning is a language, with new expressions developed every day.
-Cartoonists have always followed others, learned from each other, and historically they've been very open about their influences.
+Cartoonists have always followed other artists, learned from each other, and been very open about their influences.
 It's all good!
-Just don't say, "Oh, I see you like to copy Bart Simpson" to Romero unless you would like an earful.
+Just don't say, "Oh, I see you like to copy Bart Simpson" to Romero unless you would like to hear a rant.